Solar for Textile & Allied Industries — Pakistan

 We exclusively use Tier 1 Grade A components in all industrial installations:

-• Inverters: Solis 3-phase string inverters (50kW–110kW per unit), scalable for any system size
+• Inverters: Solis, Sungrow, Huawei or GoodWe 3-phase string inverters (50kW–125kW per unit), scalable for any system size

-• DC Cables: TÜV-certified 4mm² and 6mm² solar cables with UV-resistant XLPE jacket
+• DC Cables: Pakistan Cables TÜV-certified 4mm² and 6mm² solar cables with UV-resistant CU/XLPO/XLPO 1.5kV jacket

-• AC Protection: Branded surge protection devices, MCBs, and earth fault protection
+• AC Protection: CHINT surge protection devices (SPD), MCBs, and earth fault protection

-• Monitoring: SolisCloud real-time monitoring — view generation and savings from your phone
+• Monitoring: Real-time monitoring via cloud or on-site display — view generation and savings from your phone

 Ready to Cut Your Textile Mill's Electricity Bill?